 An Alternative Card to Consider

-The Chase Sapphire Preferred Card is a highly recommended alternative to this card.
+The Chase Sapphire Preferred Card We may earn a commission if you make a purchase, at no additional cost to you. is a highly recommended alternative to this card.
 It has the same annual fee of $95 and it offers you many great options.
 This card allows you to earn 2X rewards points on all travel and dining purchases.
 It does not limit you to certain airlines and the points are easy to transfer to various partner programs.

 Overall, this card is much more robust in its offerings in comparison to the British Airways credit card.
 Most people will be better off with the Chase Sapphire Preferred Card due to its high rewards potential and overall ease of use.
 If you travel with British Airways all the time, then you may benefit from using a card that is specific to that airline.
 Just weigh your options and see which one will help you to profit more.